zjy365/sailos-website/content/blog/(tech-compared)/the-sealos-security-path/index.en.md

 ---
 language: en
 category: (tech-compared)
-title: "The Sealos Security Path: Building a Zero-Trust Cloud-Native Platform"
+title: 'The Sealos Security Path: Building a Zero-Trust Cloud-Native Platform'
+imageTitle: 'Building a Zero-Trust Cloud-Native Platform'
 slug: the-sealos-security-path
 description: How Sealos integrates multi-tenancy, DevBox, Kubernetes, and Envoy to build security from the ground up.